Waaped/Docker-PSP-CPS2/readme.md

-Docker PSP CPS2 PSP.
+Docker PSP CPS2 PSP fat version

 Unfortunately you cannot run ROMCNV on mac without a VM, but docker is makes it easier and much more light weight.

 you will need git, and docker preinstalled.
-Original built for MVS system, moded for CPS2

 1. Open a terminal window